 The criteria of the lifecycle stages and the timeframe for the conversion rate are customizable during Smart Insight setup.
 For more information on the definitions of these categories and how the conversion rates are calculated, please see the Customer Lifecycle Terminology section of the Implementing Smart Insight page.

-Most of the metrics on this page and the associated drill-down pages are concerned with conversion, and focus on the value of the orders at the moment of conversion.
-This means that refunds are not taken into account, since that occurred after the conversion took place.
-The figures shown here can therefore be slightly higher than on the Customer Lifecycle, Average Order and Impact screens.
+- Most of the metrics on this page and the associated drill-down pages are concerned with conversion, and focus on the value of the orders at the moment of conversion.
+To see which metrics take refunds into account, see Refunds in the Smart Insight reports and calculations.

-Exceptions to this are the historical spend figures since these are calculated over longer periods and refunded purchases are deducted from these totals.
+- Historical spend figures are calculated over longer periods and refunded purchases are deducted from these totals.

 The first set of standard metrics show: